 We hope everyone will get a chance to meet and get to know Maria.
 Maria is thrilled to be a member of our Bet Torah family and thanks everyone for the incredibly warm welcome.

 Robin Weber, Assistant to the Executive Director

 We are pleased to introduce Robin Weber to our Bet Torah Family as the part-time Administrative Coordinator.
 In her new role, Robin will support the overall administrative operation of the synagogue and support the Executive Director.
 Robin’s role includes the usual range of duties for an administrative professional, and we expect everyone will have an opportunity to meet and work with Robin.

-Prior to joining Bet Torah, Robin worked for over 15 years at Temple Shaaray Tefila in Bedford as the Senior Rabbi’s Assistant and Events Coordinator.
+Prior to joining Bet Torah, Robin worked for 10 years at Temple Shaaray Tefila in Bedford as the Senior Rabbi’s Assistant and Events Coordinator.
 Robin also worked in administration at Temple Sholom in Greenwich.
 Robin earned her Bachelors of Business Administration in Marketing from Hofstra University.